sciZer0/7/v/README.md

 Rents are paid by Account Owners to keep accounts' data stored on the blockchain.

-Transaction Fees and Rents are paid in the Vote token (in Hands).
+Both Transaction Fees and Rents are paid in the Vote token (in Hands).

 All Transaction Fees and Rents paid are burned.

-*About Helping Spammers*
+*About the Helping Spammer*

 *Thanks to the fact that all transaction fees are burned, spammers — making a lot of non-necessary transactions in a unit of time — for the first time ever, in a way, become the best friends of the blockchain since they cause burning the native token, and hence increase the value of it.
 They help all holders of the native token a lot.*